-Stockholder Engagement in 2021
+Stockholder Engagement in 2022

 Our Board of Directors and our management believe it is important to proactively engage with stockholders.
-In 2021, we had discussions with stockholders collectively holding more than a majority of our outstanding common stock.
-This engagement was conducted by senior decision-makers at the Company, including the CEO, the CFO and other members of management.
+In 2022, we had discussions with stockholders collectively holding more than a majority of our outstanding common stock.
+This engagement was conducted by senior decision-makers at the Company, including the CEO, the CFO and members of our Investor Relations team.

-Areas of particular focus in the engagement included: corporate strategy; our development and innovation activities; the impact of the pandemic, labor shortages and related macroeconomic trends on our business; executive compensation; governance matters; corporate social responsibility; human capital and our diversity, equity and inclusion initiatives; and board composition.
+Areas of particular focus in the engagement included: our five strategic priorities; macroeconomic trends; and our corporate social responsibility programs, including diversity, equity, and inclusion initiatives, environmental issues, and corporate governance matters.